 Hello!
-I am Jordy Meow, a french guy born in a small seashore town next to Bordeaux.
-I never thought that I would actually move away from my hometown one day.
-First I went to Bordeaux for high-school, then Paris for my engineer School, China for my Master then, eventually … Japan!
-I am a simple guy, more like a kid actually, but my tall legs can take my anywhere and I am taking advantage of it.
-I live in Tokyo, I love its convenience, craziness, and the contrast before the ancient and the new but my heart truly lives in the countryside.
-I have been here for so long already, time flies …
+I’m Jordy Meow, a French guy born in a small seaside town near Bordeaux.
+I never thought I would one day move away from my home town.
+First I went to high school in Bordeaux, then to Paris to study software engineering, to China for my Master’s then, eventually … to Japan!
+I’m an uncomplicated guy, quite like a child really, but my long legs can take me anywhere so I’m making the most of that.
+I live in Tokyo and love its convenience, craziness, and the contrast between ancient and new, but my heart truly comes alive in the countryside.
+I’ve been here for so long already, time flies …

 This website started as a very simple blog when I moved to China in 2005.
-Many years later, in 2012, the layout changed completely.
-I also wanted the website to reflect more what I like and want to show the world rather than my private life.
+Several years later, in 2012, I completely changed the layout.
+I also wanted the website to reflect what I would like to show the world rather than my private life.
 It then became Totoro Times.
 My old blog is still online.

-Totoro Times is mainly about Japan (95% of it) and its aim is to promote Japan and its lesser known but beautiful places.
+Totoro Times is 95% about Japan and aims to promote the lesser known but beautiful places.
 The website also includes many surprising and abandoned places such as Gunkanjima and Nara Dreamland.
-The goal of Totoro Times is to become a fully featured offbeat guide of Japan.
-I wish that one day you will be able to print it (there might be a book!) and bring it along with the Lonely Planet or your base guide.
-The little 5% of this website which is not about Japan is about North Korea, my hometown or travel in Asia I really enjoyed.
+The goal of Totoro Times is to become a fully featured offbeat guide to Japan.
+I hope that one day you’ll print it (there might be a book!) and take it on your travels along with Lonely Planet.
+The other 5% of this website is about North Korea, my home town or travel in Asia that I really enjoyed.

-Totoro Times is not a business.
-My main job is in reality not linked to travel and even less to photography.
-I am a software engineer for a company and I also develop software on the side at Meow Apps.
-The work you can discover on Totoro Times is my hobby and that is the reason why it is made with love.
-I truly want to share my passion with you and this is also a strength of this website.
-It will never be bloated with advertising or featured articles (written by business that seek to promote themselves) or any ads.
-I will do my best to keep this level of quality constant and unbiased.
+Totoro Times isn’t a business.
+My main job isn’t linked to travel and even less to photography.
+I’m a software engineer for a company and I also develop software on the side at Meow Apps.
+The work on Totoro Times is my hobby and that’s why it’s made with love.
+I truly want to share my passion with you and this is one of the strengths of the website.
+It will never be bloated with advertising or featured articles (written by businesses seeking to promote themselves) or any ads.
+I’ll do my best to keep this level of quality constant and unbiased.